-Cheryl Corson undertook the LARE in her 50's while running her own design practice.
-After passing Sections 3 & 4 in 2013 (failing Section 4 once), Cheryl created these recorded and live webinars.
-Since then, she's helped hundreds successfully prepare for the exam.
+Cheryl Corson undertook the LARE while in her 50's and running her design practice.
+After passing Sections 3 & 4 in 2013 (failing Section 4 once), Cheryl created these LARE Prep webinars, helping hundreds successfully prepare for the exam.
 She provides targeted instruction and emotional support for candidates of all ages and career stages.
 Students are treated with respect by a colleague who understands the challenge of adding test preparation to the responsibilities of adult life.

 Corson Learning LARE Prep webinars are affordable and convenient.
 They include pre-recorded videos on subject area content, exam question strategies, and reviews of relevant exam resources; live, interactive Q&A sessions which are recorded and posted for later review; a physical lending library, and email and (limited) phone support from Cheryl.Subscribers can watch recordings as often as they like for one year.
 Study materials and strategy advice help narrow candidates' focus to maximize limited study time.

 Cheryl contributes free LARE content to Land8.com, the landscape architecture social network.
 She served on ASLA’s LARE Prep sub-committee from 2013 - 2015, and co-created an introductory webinar on the LARE for ASLA.
 Corson Learning sponsors LABASH, the annual student-led landscape architecture conference.

 Cheryl has taught LARE prep workshops for the ASLA Pennsylvania/Delaware, Potomac, Maryland, and New Jersey chapters, and for the Colegio de Arquitectos y Arquitectos Paisajistas de Puerto Rico.
 She will lead a two-day LARE prep workshop in Seattle for the Washington ASLA Chapter November 2-3, 2018.
 There and different advantages to live and online formats and both are effective.
 Workshops may be one or two days long.